AP FACT CHECK: Trump sees a border wall where none exists

 Congress has approved continued financing of the Defense and Veterans Affairs departments, among other federal operations, and workers deemed essential would not be idled.

+As well Trump provided no evidence that people coming into the country are carrying contagious diseases at a higher rate than the U.S. population.
+He repeated the point at a bill signing, saying there's a "tremendous medical problem coming in."
+Medical screening is part of the process for vetting people who seek asylum.

+As for the state of border security, U.S. arrests on the Mexican border jumped 78 percent in November from a year earlier to the highest level in Trump's presidency.
+Increased arrests indicate that more people are trying to cross the border illegally.

-Associated Press writers Elliot Spagat in San Diego and Matthew Daly in Washington contributed to this report.
+Associated Press writers Elliot Spagat in San Diego and Matthew Daly and Colleen Long in Washington contributed to this report.

 Find AP Fact Checks at http://apne.ws/2kbx8bd